Poznan - NbS for a friendly, mobile city

 Lessons learned:

-The main driver for implementing NBS is the need to keep residents in the city and to combat air pollution and climate change.
+The main driver for implementing NbS is the need to keep residents in the city and to combat air pollution and climate change.
 In addition, a changing trend in the behaviour of citizens can be detected, as residents ask for more green investments to be carried out and start taking the initiative for planning and carrying out these projects themselves.
 This shows that when there are financial possibilities available to inhabitants (in this case under the Poznań Civic Budget), the inhabitants suggest and then choose the projects, e.g. which projects are intended to improve the city's environmental quality.

 Due to lack of space in the inner city, sometimes the only opportunity for greening is along the roads and streets.
 Here there is a conflict with underground and other infrastructure and in many cases greening is difficult.
 Spatial planners and designers are very interested in creating green areas in the city.
 In practice, however, extensive green spaces are not in the interests of developers, which often leads to a conflict between planners and investors.
-The key lesson here is to have more dialogue with the other responsible sectors, showcasing the multiple benefits of NBS while at the same time employing technical solutions to enable NBS.
+The key lesson here is to have more dialogue with the other responsible sectors, showcasing the multiple benefits of NbS while at the same time employing technical solutions to enable NbS.

 Financing: